 Police employees must assess and respond to situations they encounter within a few short moments and take the most appropriate course of action.
-The majority of encounters police officers have with the public result in an interaction that is satisfactory or better for all parties involved.
+The majority of interactions between police officers and the public are favorable for all parties involved.
 In the face of danger or stress, police-public encounters become increasingly complex, but even in those situations most all are concluded without complaint or force.